xingliuUT/postprocessing_tools/README.md

 * `momlib.py` for reading `mom` files with dens, temp, upar, etc
 * `read_write_geometry.py` for reading `tracer_efit` files with geometric quantities

+Using these code to convert raw data into dictionaries, I write more code for specific research interest.
+Some of the often used code are written as methods in `__Helper.py` code:
+* `parIOHelper.py' has two methods:
+   * `init\_read\_parameters` makes use of `ParIO.py`
+   * `otherRef` calculates derived reference value

 ## Usage